va-z/covid-dashboard/README.md

 # covid-dashboard

+A project for RS School.
-The plague we deserve, not the one we need.
+This is the plague we deserve, not the plague we need.